Indiv0/insight-web/README.md

 CREATE DATABASE insight;
 ```

-* Run the server at least one to create the property files (`insightweb-auth.properties`, `insightweb-main.properties`, `insightweb.properties`).
+* Run the server at least once to create the property files (`insightweb-auth.properties`, `insightweb-main.properties`, `insightweb.properties`).

-* Replace the placeholder values.
+* Replace the placeholder values:

   * In `insightweb.properties`, modify any needed configuration parameters.